rohan5564/sakila-inventario/README.md

 The access routes for the API are:
 1.  /API/rest/inventory/
 2.  /API/rest/inventory/search/...
-3.  /API/rest/inventory/film/...
+3.  /API/rest/inventory/film/{ID}/{TITLE}
 1.  /API/rest/categories/
 1.  /API/rest/actors/

-In the inventory section, there are different URL query options that are divided by filter and pagination:
+In the inventory's search section, there are different URL query options that are divided by filter and pagination:

 #### filter